remix-run/react-router/docs/upgrading/remix.md

 }
 ```

-This should allow you to upgrade and ship your application on React Router v7, and then you can incrementally migrate routes to the new typegen approach.
+This should allow you to upgrade and ship your application on React Router v7, and then you can incrementally migrate routes to the [new typegen approach][type-safety].

+## Next steps

+Congratulations!
+You are now on React Router v7.
+Go ahead and run your application to make sure everything is working as expected.

+You may also want to check out some of the new features in React Router v7:

+- [Type safety improvements][route-module-type-safety]
+- [Route pre-rendering][route-pre-rendering]

 [incremental-path-to-react-19]: https://remix.run/blog/incremental-path-to-react-19
 [future-flags]: ../community/api-development-strategy